-Psychology is the scientific study of minds and behaviour.
-As such, it is a part of our everyday lives.
+Psychology is the scientific study of the brain's behaviour.
 An understanding of human behaviour is fundamental to many jobs in society and the study of psychology at degree level and beyond remains a very popular choice.
 Studying Applied Psychology will give you the opportunity to explore the theoretical, methodological and vocational context of Psychology.

 This course is perfect if you prefer a combination of coursework and external exams with 58% examination, 42% coursework.
 Tutors use a variety of teaching techniques such as class discussions, group work and individual research to form the basis of each assignment.
 These are also supported with outside speakers and opportunities to attend conferences.

 Year 1UNIT 1: Psychological Approaches and Applications

 Some basic ideas from different approaches in psychology will be introduced.
 Students will develop an understanding of how psychological research and concepts can explain gender identity, aggression and consumer behaviour.UNIT 2: Conducting Psychological Research

 In this unit, students will learn about the importance of research in psychological inquiry and about the types of research that take place.
 Students will gain an understanding of the research process and the key methods used extensively by researchers to test theories and provide information about the ways in which people think and behave.
 Students will learn how to plan and conduct their own investigation.

 Year 2UNIT 3: Health Psychology